QueenieCplusplus/Android_Review_11/README.md

        }

+6.
-6. to create a persistent DB model using Room.
+  to create a Dao, also known as Data Access Object between DBVideo and VideosDB. to create a persistent DB model using Room.
 R/W from DBVideo to VideosDB.

        // TODO